jonasmcferreira/whiteiron/jhed-wasteland/story-hooks.md

 - **Missing:** no known reason what happened to this guild, even if thieves were well known
 - **Safe:** lower level exploration

+## Rocs

+These giant hunting birds will give a reason not to fly and reason other empires haven't flown into Jhed.
+But these Rocs hunt in groups and are immensly powerful foes.
+Clearing a path will open flying travel to Jhed

+The Thieves Key is interested in controlling the Rocs not killing them.
+Their existence makes the area less desirable and harder to invade, but if they could command them, they would smuggle faster

 ## Netrus Plot Progressions (lvl)

 - **Missing Crew(2-4):** a skilled patrol from the North Western cliffwatch hasn't returned